 Recipients will submit an essay answering the following topic: Tell us how you best exemplify the values of a School of Integrative Studies education based the school's mission statement and describe how you will continue to demonstrate your commitment to the college’s mission throughout the next year.
 Recipient must be majoring in integrative studies, be a full-time undergraduate student with a minimum cumulative 2.5 GPA and must maintain 2.5 GPA throughout.
 Applicant must have a current FAFSA on file with Mason's Office of Student Financial Aid.

-Current students may apply for this scholarship through the Office of Financial Aid Award Spring portal.
+Current students may apply for this scholarship through the Office of Financial Aid Academic Works portal.
 Applications typically open Spring Semester: March – 1st week of May.

 This award is open to all first-year students who have declared an integrative studies major.
 Mr. Steven A. Sultan and Mrs. Susan E. Sultan established the Jon Sultan Writing Award in memory of their son, Jon, who was a valuable member of the first integrative studies cohort in 1995.
 The Sultan Award winner receives $1,000 and a certificate at an award event at the end of the spring semester.
 Students must self-nominate and submit writing sample materials, along with the name and contact information of a faculty member who could, if needed, act as a reference.